jessepav/lacygoill-wiki-backup/floating_point/representation.md

 ## What's the floating-point representation of the number zero?

 The number *zero* is special.
-A pattern  of all zeros in  the significand represents the  significand 1.0, not 0.0, since  the bit  `b₀` is  hidden and  its value  is always  1, so  you can't represent 0 without some trick.
+A pattern of only zeros in the  significand field represents 1.0, not 0.0, since the bit  `b₀` is hidden and  its value is always  assumed to be 1,  so you can't represent 0 without some trick.

 The way  the IEEE standard  addresses this difficulty is  to use a  special zero